 c.
 When making appointments to this committee, the Provost shall try to balance seniority, professorial rank, college representation, and continuity of membership.
 The Provost may reappoint faculty members to consecutive terms in order to secure a degree of continuity in the committee membership.

-e.
+d.
+Proxy voting or in absentia voting are not permitted for collegial review committees.
+If a committee member is not present and able to participate in the discussion she/he may not vote.